 It isn’t just the wrinkles in your face, the watch on your wrist, or the clothes you wear that mark your age.
-Sometimes, it’s the gun you carry.
+Sometimes, it’s the old school guns you carry.—

 You can learn from us old Yodas, younglings.
 (Yes, I speak Star Wars, Millennium Boy!
 In case you didn’t backtrack it, my generation watched the first one in theaters when it came out.
 It’s one reason we can appreciate “a more elegant weapon from a more civilized age.”)

-Now, I’ll confess that I’m carrying a Glock 19 as I write this, but none of us can deny that older designs still work as they always did…we just have to understand why some people still carry them, and yes, that includes some of the Younglings, who made the choice to carry older styles through critical thinking and not just the momentum of old-fart-itude.
+Now, I’ll confess that I’m carrying a Glock 19 as I write this, but none of us can deny that older designs still work as they always did…we just have to understand why some people still carry them, and yes, that includes some of the Younglings, who made the choice to carry old school guns through critical thinking and not just the momentum of old-fart-itude.

 The Double Action (DA) Revolver